 The Seniors Advocate is responsible for monitoring seniors' services, promoting awareness of seniors' issues and supports, and working collaboratively to identify solutions and make recommendations about system-wide issues facing seniors in key areas: health care, personal care, housing, transportation and income support.
-The Office is a go-to resource for seniors information and referrals.
+The Office of the Seniors Advocate is a go-to resource for seniors information and referrals.